 You can read the full Sports Illustrated article on George Raveling and the MLK speech notes here.
 USA Today also covered the story.
 To learn more about Raveling’s induction to the College Basketball Hall of Fame, check out this article via VU Hoops.

-Article by Michelle Callaghan, graduate assistant on the Communication and Service Promotion team.
-She is currently pursuing her MA in English at Villanova University.
+Article by Michelle Callaghan, former graduate assistant on the Communication and Marketing team.

 0 Comments »